Admiral Gardner’s Leeward Islands Campaign – March to October 1793

 Although the newspapers blamed the failure of Gardner?s campaign on the delusive promises of the French royalists, the undoubtedly gallant admiral did not escape criticism, not least from his subordinate officers who felt that he wanted decisiveness, and in particular were unhappy that he had failed to take advantage of the opportunity to attack the lucrative French West Indian trade.
 A later commentator who had served aboard the Duke as a lieutenant, Admiral Sir William Hotham, commented of Gardner that ?in chief commands he seemed to shrink from responsibility, and was painfully nervous, the consequence which frequently happens of an honourable but overstrained effort to do right?.

-The Government ensured that the next expedition to the Leeward Islands, sent out under the command of the accomplished Vice-Admiral Sir John Jervis in the following December, was far better manned, and as it also proved to be far better led it proved to be far more successful.
+The Government ensured that the next expedition to the Leeward Islands, sent out under the command of the accomplished Vice-Admiral Sir John Jervis in November, was far better manned, and as it also proved to be far better led it proved, at least initially, to be far more successful.

 Gardner?s squadron that sailed on 26 March: